4d/docs/docs/FormEditor/formEditor.md

 *	Move the object by dragging it,
 *	Move the object one pixel at a time using the arrow keys,
 *	Move the object by steps using the arrow keys (20-pixel steps by default),
-*	Manually enter the coordinates of the object in the Property List (this point is described in "Setting initial size of objects" paragraph below).

 As you begin dragging the selected object, its handles disappear.
 4D displays markers that show the location of the object’s boundaries in the rulers so that you can place the object exactly where you want it.
 Be careful not to drag a handle.
 Dragging a handle resizes the object.
 You can press the **Shift** key to carry out the move with a constraint.

-When the magnetic grid is on, objects are moved in stages indicating noticeable locations.
-For more information about this point, refer to **Using the magnetic grid** section.
+When the [Magnetic Grid](#using-the-magnetic-grid) is on, objects are moved in stages indicating noticeable locations.

 To move an object one pixel at a time:

-1. Select the object or objects you want to move.
-2. Use the arrow keys on the keyboard to move the object.<p>Each time you press an arrow key, the object moves one pixel in the direction of the arrow.
+*	Select the object or objects and use the arrow keys on the keyboard to move the object.
+Each time you press an arrow key, the object moves one pixel in the direction of the arrow.

 To move an object by steps:

-1. Select the object or objects you want to move.
-2. Hold down the **Shift** key and use the arrow keys to move the object.
+*	Select the object or objects you want to move  and hold down the **Shift** key and use the arrow keys to move the object by steps.
 By default, steps are 20 pixels at a time.
 You can change this value on the Forms Page of the Preferences.

 ### Grouping objects

 4D lets you group objects so that you can select, move, and modify the group as a single object.
 Objects that are grouped retain their position in relation to each other.
 You would typically group a field and its label, an invisible button and its icon, and so forth.
-Groups can be part of other groups (binary databases only).

 When you resize a group, all the objects in the group are resized proportionally (except text areas, which are resized in steps according to their font sizes.

-Groups of objects are necessary for the coordinated functioning of radio buttons (see [Radio Buttons](../FormObjects/radiobuttonOverview.html)).

 You can ungroup a group of objects to treat them as individual objects again.

 An active object that has been grouped must be ungrouped before you can access its properties or method.
 However, it is possible to select an object belonging to a group without degrouping the set: to do this, **Ctrl+click** (Windows) or **Command+click** (macOS) on the object (the group must be selected beforehand).

 Grouping only affects objects in the Form editor.
-When the form is executed, all grouped objects (except for radio buttons in binary databases) act as if they were ungrouped.
+When the form is executed, all grouped objects act as if they were ungrouped.

 >It is not possible to group objects belonging to different views and only those objects belonging to the current view can be grouped (see [Views](#views) ).